BIOGRAPHY

 • One of the first female Asian primary school teacher in Leicester in 1973

-Councillor Sood holds and has held the following positions:
+Councillor Sood held the following positions:

 • Sport England East Midlands Regional Champion